dayal-kalra/dayal-kalra.github.io/_pages/about.md

 Recent updates
 ======
 1. Manuscript 'Inferring long memory in extreme events' accepted in Chaos journal (Nov.
 2021)
-2. Joined IPST, UMD for PhD.
+2. Joined IPST, UMD for PhD (Aug.
+2021)
-3. Manuscript 'Initializing ReLU networks in an expressive subspace' is under review.
+3. Manuscript 'Initializing ReLU networks in an expressive subspace' is under review (Jul.
+2021)
 4. Manuscript 'Automated detection of Solar bursts using a statistical method' accepted in Solar Physics journal (Aug.
 2019)